TruebitProtocol/truebit-eth/README.md

 ### "Connect to the network"

 One must simultaneously run [Geth](https://geth.ethereum.org/) and [IPFS](https://ipfs.io/) nodes to communicate with the blockchain and collect data submitted to the network, respectively.
-When you start up a new Truebit container, run IPFS in the background with the following command.
+When you start up a new Truebit container, start IPFS in the background and configure the compiler with the following pair of commands (in this order).
 ```
+source /emsdk/emsdk_env.sh
 bash startup.sh
 ```
 You can terminate IPFS at any time by typing `ipfs shutdown`.

-Geth demands more nuanced interaction.
+Geth demands more nuanced setup compared to IPFS.
 Below we'll connect to Truebit on the Görli testnet.
-Connecting on Ethereum mainnet is quite similar.
-Truebit-OS automatically detects which blockchain network you are connected to.
+As we will see, connecting on Ethereum mainnet is quite similar.
+Truebit OS automatically detects which Ethereum blockchain network you are connected to (Görli or Mainnet).

 #### Initializing accounts